 If an image uploaded to Facebook is square, it’ll the whole image will be smooshed down to fit in a 403 x 403 pixel block in Timeline view.
 But if it is not square, FB crops it to 403 x 403 pixels, lopping off the sides (landscape images) or top and/or bottom (portrait images).
 That means, you could potentially upload a portrait or large image (FB’s max photo size is 2048x2048 pixels) add a bunch of text in the center of the image (maybe even taking up 403 x 403 pixels!) and create an image that would crop to look as if it was all text.
 Of course, it would still have to look stylish in all viewing formats (note: most people will see your posts in their news feed, mobile is huge and only first time viewers and hardcore fans will check in on your timeline - sandboxing is key!) but we think there is some room for experimentation here.

 There is another proviso to the rule, in that “The 20% text policy doesn’t apply to pictures of products that include text on the actual product.”
 That means you can showcase a retail bottle of shampoo, not that you can artificially edit the product with your tagline, smart guy.
 But then again, what if your product is an image created by text?
 Those possibilities are cool, and Facebook has yet to slam the gavel down on that one.
-Anyway, these things are ever change, the only thing we are sure of it that Facebook will throw out even more stipulations and make content creators like us scramble, and then innovate.
+Anyway, these things are ever changing.
+The only thing we are sure of it that Facebook will throw out even more stipulations and make content creators like us scramble, and then innovate.